lypswift/hello-word/README.md

 Hi Humans!

 Swift here, I like python and AI.
-I am a a newcomer to programming.
+I am a newcomer to programming.